Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Introduction

 To take the advantages of both the goal-oriented framework and semantic communication, an integrated goal-oriented semantic communication (GSC) framework was proposed in \cite{zhou2022task}.
 It jointly considers the semantic-level information and effectiveness-level performance metrics for multi-modal data in various tasks.
 This framework was further implemented in the context of UAV trajectory control \cite{10618994}.
 The authors utilised a joint function of AoI and Value of information to identify the most important control and command data, with the GSC goal of minimising the trajectory MSE.
 Another GSC framework extending from \cite{zhou2022task} was proposed for the point cloud-based avatar reconstruction in the Metaverse \cite{10577270}, where only the critical nodes of the avatar skeleton graph are transmitted to minimise bandwidth usage.
-It can be seen that the GSC framework has been developed for various scenarios, but its application for robot arm reconstruction in DT has never been studied yet, where the communication efficiency needs further improvement, and both the effectiveness-level metrics for the reconstruction task as well as the semantic-level information remain unknown.
+It can be seen that the GSC framework has been developed for various scenarios, but its application for robot arm reconstruction in DT has never been studied yet.
+Also, existing effectiveness-level performance metrics (e.g., positioning error) for robotic systems cannot fully describe the communication goals of robot arm reconstruction, and the timeliness-centric semantic-level information for control messages cannot fully capture message importance.